How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 JavaScript

 A strong choice if you’re a frontend engineer, but be aware of the quirks that can bite you under pressure.
+For a complete guide to the language features and idioms you actually need, check our JavaScript Coding Interview Cheat Sheet.

 Must-know features:

-MapandSet— use these instead of plain objects for hash-based problems.Mappreserves insertion order and handles any key typeArray.sort()— sorts lexicographically by default!
-Always pass a comparator:arr.sort((a, b) => a - b)- Spread and destructuring —
+MapandSet: use these instead of plain objects for hash-based problems.Mappreserves insertion order and handles any key typeArray.sort(): sorts lexicographically by default!
+Always pass a comparator:arr.sort((a, b) => a - b)- Spread and destructuring:

-const [first, ...rest] = arris clean for recursive patterns String.prototype.charCodeAt()— needed for character-to-index math (e.g.,c.charCodeAt(0) - 'a'.charCodeAt(0))
+const [first, ...rest] = arris clean for recursive patterns String.prototype.charCodeAt(): needed for character-to-index math (e.g.,c.charCodeAt(0) - 'a'.charCodeAt(0))

 Common pitfalls:

-- No built-in heap or priority queue — you’ll need to implement one or use a sorted approach
+- No built-in heap or priority queue: you’ll need to implement one or use a sorted approach

-===vs==— always use strict equality in interviews to avoid type coercion surprisesArray.splice()is O(n) — avoid it inside loops when performance matters
+===vs==: always use strict equality in interviews to avoid type coercion surprisesArray.splice()is O(n): avoid it inside loops when performance matters

 Java